nanocurrency/nano-docs/docs/running-a-node/overview.md

 And with any system, ongoing maintenance must be taken into account to avoid issues:

-- Performing OS-level udpates and security patches regularly applied
+- Performing OS-level updates and security patches regularly applied
 - Upgrading to the latest node versions they are available
 - Following best practices for securing passwords or other sensitive data related to the node